-3. A Party shall not waive or otherwise derogate from, or offer to waive or otherwise derogate from, such legislation in order to encourage investment in its territory.

-4. In accordance with the International Labour Organization ("ILO"), Constitution and the ILO Declaration on Fundamental Principles and Rights at Work and its Follow-up, as amended in 2022, each Party and its commitments under the ILO Declaration on Fundamental Principles and Rights at Work and its Follow-up, each Party shall respect, promote and effectively implement throughout its territory the internationally recognised core labour standards as defined in the fundamental ILO Conventions.

-5. Each Party shall effectively implement the ILO Conventions it has ratified and make sustained efforts towards ratifying, to the extent that it has not yet done so, the fundamental ILO Conventions.

-6. Each Party is committed to promote investment policies which further the objectives of the Decent Work Agenda, in accordance with the 2008 ILO Declaration on Social Justice for a Fair Globalisation and the 2019 ILO Centenary Declaration for the Future of Work, including a human-centred approach to the future of work, adequate minimum wages, social protection and safety and health at work.
+- 3. A Party shall not waive or otherwise derogate from, or offer to waive or otherwise derogate from, such legislation in order to encourage investment in its territory. - 4 In accordance with the ILO Constitution and the ILO Declaration on Fundamental Principles and Rights at Work and its Follow-up, as amended in 2022, each Party shall respect, promote and effectively implement throughout its territory the internationally recognised core labour standards as defined in the fundamental ILO Conventions. - 5.
+Each Party shall effectively implement the ILO Conventions it has ratified and to make sustained efforts towards ratifying, to the extent that it has not yet done so, the fundamental ILO Conventions. - 6.
+Each Party is committed to promote investment policies which further the objectives of the Decent Work Agenda, in accordance with the 2008 ILO Declaration on Social Justice for a Fair Globalisation and the 2019 ILO Centenary Declaration for the Future of Work, including a human-centred approach to the future of work, adequate minimum wages, social protection and safety and health at work.

-Article 21.
+Article 23.
 Dialogue and Cooperation on Investment-related Sustainable Development Issues

-The Parties agree to engage in dialogue and cooperate as appropriate on investment-related labour, environmental and climate change issues of mutual interest arising under this Section in a manner complementary to the efforts under existing bilateral and multilateral mechanisms.
+The Parties agree to engage in dialogue and cooperate as appropriate on investment-related labour, environmental and climate change issues of mutual interest arising under this Agreement in a manner complementary to the efforts under existing bilateral and multilateral mechanisms.